 - Off-campus employment: Needs OISS and/or U.S. Citizens & Immigration Services (USCIS) approval.
 Under ABA rules, you can only be employed for up to twenty (20) hours per week.

-- F-1 students: May apply for Curricular Practical Training (CPT) upon the approval of the Associate Dean for Student Affairs, under the following conditions:
+- F-1 students: May apply for off-campus employment through Curricular Practical Training (CPT) after completing one full academic year, and upon the approval of the Assistant/Associate Dean for Student Affairs, under the following conditions:

 The CPT is:

 - Required (all students in this major must do an internship or them will not graduate from the program); or

 - An integral part of the student's curriculum and it is recommended that the student do the internship to complement their academic program; or

 - Is required to complete a thesis or dissertation.

 According to OISS, the burden is placed on the International student to establish that the CPT will satisfy one of above categories.

 This is accomplished by the student working with his/her professor to describe how the CPT will complement what is being taught in a particular course.